GodotMisogi/AeroFuse.jl/docs/src/theory.md

 ## Structures

-The structural analyses in AeroMDAO utilize _linear finite-element methods_.
+The structural analyses in AeroFuse utilize _linear finite-element methods_.

 Particularly, a $2$-dimensional beam element model has been implemented following the standard formulation using cubic Hermite shape functions based on **Euler-Bernoulli beam theory**.
 These are embedded into a $3$-dimensional local coordinate system in the vortex lattice method without loss of generality.